aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/ait3-leaderboard-metrics.md

 Note also that the reward rate is the same for every validator.
 Hence the maxumum reward is directly proportional to the staking amount, i.e., the more a validator stakes, the more the validator can earn in absolute terms.
 :::

-## Reward performance
+## Rewards performance

-- The reward performance of a validator is calculated as a % of reward earned by the validator out of the maximum reward earning opportunity i.e., `(rewards earned across the epochs)/(maximum reward opportunity across the epochs)`. **This is a cumulative metric across all the epochs.**
+- The REWARDS PERFORMANCE column shows the rewards performance of a validator.
+It is calculated as a % of reward earned by the validator out of the maximum reward earning opportunity i.e., `(rewards earned across the epochs)/(maximum reward opportunity across the epochs)`. **This is a cumulative metric across all the epochs.**
 - A validator can improve their performance by improving their proposal success rate.

 ## Last epoch performance